emmaclarem/cfg-python-weather-app/README.md

 We completed the original plan, and then added several additional features.
 These include:
 - being a reusable function so the code can be re-run to get multiple locations without ending and restarting
 - handling user inputs that are not a real city/country or are gibberish
+- allowing the user to specify a country if they enter a city name which is present in more than one country
 - handling inputs to the Y/N questions that aren't Y or N
 - having a 'random' request that pulls a random city
 - added duck emojis